TeeRarian/GT-Macro/README.md

   - Modular, can be removed or placed anywhere before or after another modular macro.
 - __Safety__
   - Unsafe, you must not pan or zoom in Heavenhold after loading in.
-  - This macro has not been tested with insufficient Soul Points.
 ### __Shop: N9 (Numpad 9)__
 - Buys the 2,000 free Gold and Level 15 Strengthening Hammer.
 - __Modularity__